Xhst/pxt-engine/README.md

 ## Shader Compilation
 The engine automatically compiles shaders using `glslangValidator`.
 Ensure the Vulkan SDK is properly installed and accessible.
 All `.frag` and `.vert` shaders in `assets/shaders/` are compiled into SPIR-V and stored in `build/shaders/`.
+When the project is built with the start script it will automatically compile the shaders.